Your Guide to the Perfect Toddler Car Seat

 By the way, many booster seats are LATCH compatible.
 Just know this: The anchors are meant to hold the booster seat in place, not the child.
 The car’s own seatbelt is what keeps your child safe.

-More Car Seat Tips:
+More Car Seat Tips, Guides, and Resources:

 - The Only Car Seat Safety Checklist You Need